CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 ### Tracking timely responses to support questions

-Asana’s developer relations team manages technical support for our API through a number of channels: support tickets, questions about our API and integrations forwarded on from our colleagues, the [Asana Community's Developer category](https://forum.asana.com/c/api/24 "Asana Developer Community"), Stack Overflow, pull requests and bug reports from open-source GitHub projects like our [client libraries](/docs/client-libraries "Official Asana client libraries"), and more.
+Asana’s developer relations team manages technical support for our API through a number of channels: support tickets, questions about our API and integrations forwarded on from our colleagues, the [developer forum](https://forum.asana.com/c/api/24), Stack Overflow, pull requests, and bug reports from open-source GitHub projects like our [client libraries](/docs/client-libraries), and more.
 Staying on top of all of these channels can be daunting, but we want our users to reach us however works best for them.
-At the same time, we want to isolate the noisiness of incoming requests for our colleagues at Asana who are involved with only one channel.
+At the same time, we want to isolate the noise of incoming requests for our colleagues at Asana who are involved with only one channel.

 Additionally, the management of the question and answer process, triaging the incoming requests, troubleshooting with our engineers, and measuring our response performance are all internal processes.
 Even if we have a workflow in place to support our developer relations team, we want the experience for other teams to be easy and lightweight.
-We want to ensure our coworkers do the right things by default without hindering the consistency of our work and our ability to track progress.
+We want to ensure our coworkers do the right things by default, without hindering the consistency of our work and our ability to track progress.

 Our solution: automation and reporting through our API to provide consistent management of the whole process.